markcerqueira/markcerqueira.github.com/_posts/2014/2014-09-28-taste-of-portugal.md

 	<p class="caption-text" style="line-height: 1.5em;  margin-bottom: 15px;"><strong></strong></p>
 </div>

-**Bacalhau à Brás** - This is Alyce's favorite Portuguese dish.
-It's made with shredded pieces of codfish (bacalhau), onions, scrambled eggs, and french fries.
+**Bacalhau à Brás** - It's made with shredded pieces of codfish (bacalhau), onions, scrambled eggs, and french fries.
 I'm not usually a huge fan of codfish, but when this dish comes out, I am suddenly a huge fan.

 <br>